apostrophecms/docs/docs/guide/piece-pages.md

 # Piece index and show pages

+**Piece index pages** allow editors to add pages listing pieces of a particular type.
+They also allow pieces to have their own web pages -- known as **show pages** in Apostrophe.
+Show pages are automatically available once an index page and pieces of the matching piece type are created.

-When pieces need their own web pages, adding a **piece index page** is how we do it.
-These index pages are added similarly to other [pages](/guide/pages.md) with a few important differences.
-In brief, these page modules have two separate template files and additional data available in templates.
+Index pages are added similarly to other [pages](/guide/pages.md) with a few important differences.
+Basically, these page modules have **1)** two separate template files and **2)** additional piece data available in templates.
 Piece page modules extend `@apostrophecms/piece-page-type`.

+## Creating a piece page module

 A common use for these is a **blog**.
 The related piece type in that case might come from the `article` piece module (refer to [the pieces guide](/guide/pieces.md#creating-a-piece-type) for more on that). **The piece page would then be a module named `article-page`.**